• Skip to main content

 • Add the chicken, cumin, and chili powder, stir to combine, and cook for one to two minutes or until everything is heated.
 Remove from the heat and allow to cool briefly.
 Add one and one-half cups of cheese and stir to combine.

 • Place about one-third of a cup of the mixture in the middle of each tortilla and roll up tightly.
-Place the enchiladas seam side down in a 9×13 oven-safe baking dish, which sprayed with non-stick cooking spray.
+Place the enchiladas seam side down in a 9×13-inch oven-safe baking dish, sprayed with non-stick cooking spray.
 Set aside.

 • Melt the butter in a medium size skillet or saucepan over medium heat.
 Add the flour, salt, and pepper, and whisk to combine.
 Stir and cook for one to two minutes or until the mixture is bubbly and just starting to change color.

 • Slowly pour in the chicken stock and whisk constantly.
-Bring to a boil and cook for three to four minutes more until the mixture has thickened.
+Bring to a boil and cook for three to four minutes until the mixture thickens.
+If you have any lumps, keep whisking until you don't.

 • Pour the sauce evenly over the enchiladas and sprinkle the remaining cheese over the top.